yuneun92/LangChain-OpenTutorial/docs/05-Memory/05-ConversationKGMemory.md

 **3. Information Formatting**
 - Converts found triplets into system messages.
-- Returns a list of message objects due to `return_messages=True` setting.
+- Returns a list of message objects due to the `return_messages=True` setting.

 This method retrieves relevant information from the stored knowledge graph and returns it in a structured format, which can then be used as context for subsequent conversations with the language model.